TS3Tools/TS3UpdateScript/docs/INSTALL_USAGE_GUIDE.md

   user@tux:~$ ./TS3UpdateScript --install-cronjob --check --delete-old-logs

-Installs weekly check cronjob for monday at 3 AM; it also informs online clients and will wait 5 minutes for updating (password-file must include your 'serveradmin' password)
+Installs weekly check cronjob for monday at 3 AM; it also informs online clients and will wait 5 minutes for updating (.password-file must include your 'serveradmin' password)

   user@tux:~$ ./TS3UpdateScript --install-cronjob --check --inform-online-clients

-Installs weekly check cronjob for monday at 3 AM; it also deletes old logs, informs online clients and will wait 5 minutes for updating (password-file must include your 'serveradmin' password)
+Installs weekly check cronjob for monday at 3 AM; it also deletes old logs, informs online clients and will wait 5 minutes for updating (.password-file must include your 'serveradmin' password)
 This is my (Sebastian Kraetzig) personal favourite :)

   user@tux:~$ ./TS3UpdateScript --install-cronjob --check --delete-old-logs --inform-online-clients